myspc-development/art-test/README.md

 ## Admin Pages

 - **Roles & Permissions** – Manage organization roles and capabilities.
 Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
 Requests to `/wp-admin/ap-org-roles` are automatically redirected to the correct `admin.php` URL.
+- **Diagnostics** – Verify database tables and REST routes.
+Visit `wp-admin/admin.php?page=ap-diagnostics` under the ArtPulse menu.
+Direct hits to `/wp-admin/ap-diagnostics` will redirect to the proper URL.

 ## User Dashboard Features